-- Virtually all bounding volumes form convex objects: This is a desirable fact because it guarantees that any ray will intersect the boundary of the object in at most two points. - Intersections of multiple bounding volumes can be used to obtain a better fit. - Each approach requires a different ray-intersection algorithm for best performance. - Little agreement on what is best ...
+- Virtually all bounding volumes form convex objects: This is a desirable fact because it guarantees that any ray will intersect the object at most twice. - Intersections of multiple bounding volumes can be used to obtain a better fit. - Each approach requires a different ray-intersection algorithm for best performance. - Little agreement on what is best ...